Updated: Jan 4

 So why go through this farce act of disclosure and admission of the existence of UFOs anyway.

-Second thing: Expect everything that will be disclosed to be very opportunistically framed as an issue of 'national security'.
+Second thing: Expect everything to be opportunistically framed as an issue of 'national security'.

 According to the Ufologists, this disclosure had been planned years ago as a way of justifying continued investment into the military.
 All 'they' have been waiting for is the right timing ...